 To recruit and train innovative Radiation Medicine Researchers who will form the next generation of investigators in developing and implementing an integrated perspective that encompasses novel diagnostic, therapeutic, and evaluative approaches to Radiation Therapy in Canada.

-Trainees at all universities and academic centres across Canada are eligible to apply and participate in STARS21.
+Trainees funded by the sponsoring institutions (PMR and RMP) are eligible to participate in STARS21.
 The program will run out of Princess Margaret Cancer Centre in Toronto.
-Trainees from other cities may participate via videoconferencing.

 All inquiries can be directed to STARS21@uhn.ca.